-- A. An applicant or certified candidate may only use campaign funds, including Democracy Dollar proceeds or contributions, for making qualified campaign expenditures, as defined by applicable state law. - B. In addition to any other restrictions in State or local law, an applicant or certified candidate may not use campaign funds, including Democracy Dollar proceeds or contributions, for any of the following: - 1.
-Personal use, as defined by rule of the Commission. - 2.
-A payment in violation of any law. - 3.
-A payment of any fine or penalty assessed under State or local law. - 4.
-A payment in connection with any administrative or judicial proceeding. - 5.
-Compensation to the candidate or a family member of the candidate, or a payment to a business in which the candidate or an immediate family member of the candidate has a 10% or greater ownership interest. - 6.
-A contribution or loan to another candidate or committee. - 7.
-An independent expenditure. - 8.
-A cash payment for any purpose. - 9.
-A gift, except for campaign items of de minimis value such as signs, buttons, or brochures. - 10.
-A payment for goods or services in excess of fair market value. - 11.
-An inaugural or office holder expense. - 12.
-A payment to any person to collect Democracy Dollars on behalf of the candidate, except for compensation paid to a regularly employed member of the candidate's campaign staff. - 13.
+- A. An applicant or certified candidate may use campaign funds, including Democracy Dollar proceeds or contributions, only for making qualified campaign expenditures, as defined in the Oakland Municipal Code. - B. In addition to any other restrictions in State or local law, an applicant or certified candidate may not use campaign funds, including Democracy Dollar proceeds or contributions, for any of the following: - 1.
+Personal use; - 2.
+A payment in violation of any law; - 3.
+A payment of any fine or penalty assessed under State or local law; - 4.
+A payment in connection with any administrative or judicial proceeding; - 5.
+Compensation to the candidate or a family member of the candidate, or a payment to a business in which the candidate or an immediate family member of the candidate has a 10% or greater ownership interest; - 6.
+A contribution or loan to another candidate or committee;

+- 7. An independent expenditure; - 8.
+A cash payment for any purpose; - 9.
+A gift, except for campaign items of de minimis value such as signs, buttons, or brochures; - 10.
+A payment for goods or services in excess of fair market value; - 11.
+An inaugural expense; - 12.
+A payment to any person to collect Democracy Dollars on behalf of the candidate, except for compensation paid to a regularly employed member of the candidate's campaign staff; - 13.
 Any other use prohibited by the Commission.

-3.15.170 - Return of Surplus Funds.
+3.15.170 - Return of Remaining Funds.

-After paying campaign debts and obligations, incurred before election day, a certified candidate shall return to the Commission, for deposit into the Fund, any remaining campaign funds of the candidate up to the amount of Democracy Dollar proceeds received by the candidate no later than three (3) months after any of the following:

-- A. The Executive Director or Commission revokes the candidate's certification in the program under Section 3.15.080(F) or (H). - B. The candidate withdraws from the election or dies. - C. The date of the election.

-3.15.180 - Unlawful Sale, Transfer, or Use of Democracy Dollars.
+- A. A certified candidate shall return to the Commission, for deposit into the Fund, any remaining campaign funds of the candidate up to an amount calculated by multiplying the amount of remaining campaign funds by the percentage that total Democracy Dollars proceeds received by the candidate represents of total monetary contributions and miscellaneous increases to cash received as of the date before the election.
+Such remaining campaign funds shall be returned to the Commission no later than three (3) months after any of the following: - 1.
+The Executive Director or Commission revokes the candidate's certification in the program under Section 3.15.080(F) or (H); - 2.
+The candidate withdraws from the election or dies; - 3.
+The date of the election. - B. For purposes of Subsection A, remaining campaign funds to be returned shall not exceed either the amount of Democracy Dollar proceeds received by the candidate or the total amount of contributions and miscellaneous increases to cash received before election day less the total expenditures of the candidate's campaign committee made or incurred before or on election day. - 3.15.180 Unlawful Sale, Transfer, or Use of Democracy Dollars.